teruyuki-yamasaki/VAMR/exercise01/README.md

-# Exercie 01 - Augmented reality wireframe cube
+# Exercise 01 - Augmented reality wireframe cube

 To superimpose a virtual cube on a video of a checker board viewed from different positions and orientation:
 After determining corner positions of a virtual cube in a given three-dimensional world coordinate system that is associated with a physical planner grid,